dai-shi/continuation.js/README.md

 JavaScript is a nice programming language, but compared to Scheme, it lacks the tail call optimization.
-Node.js is often used with Callback Passing Style (CPS) programming, but with a typical function call style.
+Node.js is often used with Callback Passing Style programming without tail call optimization.

 This module allows to transform native JavaScript code into Continuation Passing Style (CPS) code in a best effort manner.
 It utilizes so-called trampoline technique to avoid the stack overflow error.
-Transforming all function into CPS is not very easy, hence it has a fallback mechanism, that is, only supported function style is transformed into CPS and other functions are called in an original style.
+Transforming all function into CPS is not very easy (and sometimes not very efficient), hence it has a fallback mechanism, that is, only supported function style is transformed into CPS and other functions are called in an original style.
+Because of the fallback mechanism, mixing CPS code and non-CPS code is possible.

 It is only tested with Node.js, but could be usable with other JavaScript engines.